 - Desired Loan Size.
 The equity in your home limits the size of your home equity loan or line.
 Generally, the amount you borrow against the value of your home, including your first mortgage, can’t exceed 85% of the home’s appraised value.

-- Home Value and Mortgage Balance.
-Since the amount you borrow against the value of your home usually can’t exceed 85%, the size of your home equity loan or line could be constrained as a result.
+- Home Value and Current Mortgage Balance.
+Since the amount you borrow against the appraised or market value of your home usually can’t exceed 85%, the size of your home equity loan or line could be constrained as a result.

 - Location.
 Home equity loan and line rates vary by state.
 While the difference between the most and least expensive states tends to be less than 50 basis points (0.5%), that’s enough to make a meaningful difference in borrowing costs.

 Home equity loan and line rates can change daily in response to fluctuations in benchmark interest rates.
-While these daily moves tend not to be dramatic, they can make a big difference over periods of weeks or months.
+While these daily moves tend not to be dramatic, they can make a big difference to your expected monthly payments over periods of weeks or months.